go-goxm/goxm/README.md

 The `go` command loads dependencies from the public proxy server (proxy.golang.org) or directly from the source version control system (VCS).

 The `goxm` tool is a wrapper around the standard `go` command that can load (and publish) dependencies from alternate repositories or services like AWS CodeArtifact.
+All arguments are passed to the `go` command, except `publish` which is handled by `goxm`.

 ## Installation